ameya-kella/tsa_software_dev_state2526/README.md

 ## Technical Features
 ### Live Interpreter:
+Easy-to-transport way for ASL speakers (especially those with hearing disabilities) to communicate with anyone at any time through ASL to English translation.
 * ASL to Words Machine Learning Model
   + A custom Transformer model created using Tensorflow -- predicts landmark sequences of video frames into ASL words or "glosses"
 * Words to Sentence model